pyodide/pyodide/docs/new_packages.md

 as package source.
 This is useful for local testing or building packages which are not available online in the required format.

-If a path is specified, any provided checksums are being ignored.
+If a path is specified, any provided checksums are ignored.

 #### `source/md5`